ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### C. Deactivate the Location data

-The System allows Zonal Admin to deactivate the location data, which are already active.
+The system allows Zonal Admin to deactivate the location data, which are already active.
 The Zonal Admin selects the location data and the all the location data of that zone are displayed.
 The Zonal Admin can select one active location data or multiple active location data at a time then selects the Deactivate option.
 The system validates Zonal Admin’s privileges, on successful validation, deactivates the selected location data(s), and the system provides a notification.

 #### 6.3.4 Manage Blacklisted Words (Create, Update, Activate, Deactivate)